postageapp/configature/README.md

 ### Definining Configuration

-Most applications should have a configuration definition like this:
+Most applications should have a configuration definition like this where one or more *namespace* is defined where configuration information is stored:

     class MyConfig < Configature::Config
       namespace :example do